 This is why WHOOP continues to invest in the science, product features, and conversations to better help women understand their physiology.
 The goal is to give actionable, individualized guidance based on what is proven to work for you.
 WHOOP is the only fitness and health wearable personalized to women’s physiology at every stage of their life.

-During Women’s History Month, WHOOP will announce new research initiatives, launch more women’s-focussed features, and share stories of inspiring and relatable women on WHOOP.
+WHOOP continues to announce new research initiatives, launch more women’s-focussed features, and share stories of inspiring and relatable women on WHOOP.

 What are the biggest myths or biases you’ve experienced?
 Here are a few examples of what some WHOOP athletes and experts in the field had to say: